Thomas Walsingham: Life

 If the ‘Chronica Majora’ was written, as must be supposed, at the latest not long after 1380, Walsingham must have been of exceptional age for that period in 1440.

 It is quite inconceivable that he can have been writing histories after 1461, the virtual close of Henry VI's reign.
-The Acta regis Henrici Sexti is therefore probably apocryphal, and Bale and Pits have post-dated Walsingham.
+The Acta regis Henrici Sexti is therefore probably apocryphal, and Bale and Pitts have post-dated Walsingham.

 Works

 Recent research conjecturally assigns to Walsingham the following six chronicles: